nulliel999/KalaMove/README.md

 Required hierarchy:

-> Note: All names are case-sensitive and must match except the projects root folder names
+> Note: All names are case-sensitive and must match, except folders named 'example'

+> Note: each target folder requires _external_shared folder inside itself so that KalaWindow content can be copied to it correctly

 ```
-/projects_root
+/example
 	/MoveProject                     (this repository root)
-	/KalaWindow
-	/Elypso-engine
-	/Elypso-hub
-	/Circuit-chan
+		/targets.txt                 (lists each project folder name)
+		/MoveProject.exe             (the executable itself)
+		/example/MoveProject         (optional sub-folder location)
+		/example/example/MoveProject (optional sub-folder location)
+	/KalaWindow                      (several files are copied from here)
+		/_external_shared            (all external libraries are copied from here)
+	/example
+		/_external_shared
+	/example
+		/_external_shared
+	and so on...
 ```